-One unusual rule for France is that drivers are required to have a breathalyser in the car.
-Some other rules to keep in mind are that cell phone use while driving is prohibited, with no exceptions for hands-free use.
+One unusual rule for France is that drivers are required to have a breathalyzer in the car.
+Some other rules to keep in mind are that mobile phone use while driving is prohibited with no exceptions for hands-free use.
 Right turns on red lights are not allowed.
-All passengers must wear seat belts, and children under the age of 10 have to sit in the back.
+All passengers must wear seat belts, and children under the age of 10 must sit in the back.
 Foreign vehicles must display a sticker indicating the country of origin.
 Horn honking is illegal in cities unless it’s to avoid an imminent collision.

 Portugal is considered by many to be one of the more difficult countries to drive in, and its high rate of accidents supports that notion.

-has a reputation for quality roads, and its laws are pretty basic.
+Switzerland has a reputation for quality roads, and its laws are pretty basic.
 The most important thing to be aware of is that use of toll roads requires a sticker, known as a vignette.
-They cost 40 Swiss francs, and allow drivers unlimited use of toll roads.
-Keep in mind, that a vignette is required even if you’ll be driving on one toll road, just once.
+They cost CHF 40 and allow drivers unlimited use of toll roads.
+Keep in mind that a vignette is required even if you’ll be driving only once on one toll road.

 Switzerland requires that cars have a warning triangle to display in case of an accident.
 Drivers who need to wear prescription glasses are required to have a spare pair in the car as well.
-Cell phone use is forbidden, and all passengers are required to wear seat belts.
+Mobile phone use is forbidden and all passengers are required to wear seat belts.
 Fines can be given on the spot.

 Other helpful resources include:

 - Fodor’s Travel offers tips about driving and renting cars in Europe.